CONTINUING EDUCATION For Human Trafficking

 - Improving working relationships across disciplines (law enforcement, social work, etc.).

-These issues will be addressed through this continuing medical education online course.
+These issues will be addressed through this continuing education online course.

 - Discuss the widespread extent of human trafficking.